fleetdm/fleet/handbook/security-policies.md

 2. Approval from management, procurement, and security must be in place before onboarding any new vendor or contractor that impacts Fleet production systems.
 Additionally, all changes to existing contract agreements must be reviewed and approved before implementation.

-3. For any technology solution that needs to be integrated with Fleet production environment or operations, a Vendor Technology Review must be performed by the security team to understand and approve the risk.
+3. For any technology solution that needs to be integrated with Fleet production environment or operations, the security team must perform a Vendor Technology Review to understand and approve the risk.
 Periodic compliance assessment and SLA review may be required.

-4. Fleet Customers or Partners should not be allowed access outside of their own environment, meaning they cannot access, modify, or delete any data belonging to other third-parties.
+4. Fleet Customers or Partners should not be allowed access outside of their own environment, meaning they cannot access, modify, or delete any data belonging to other third parties.

 5. Additional vendor agreements are obtained as required by applicable regulatory compliance requirements.